parap/todo/Readme.md

 =============== TO DO ================

-- somehow allow to see weekly and monthly tasks assigned for other days ??
+- add "weekly tasks only" mode - display all weekly tasks

+- add "monthly tasks only" mode - display all monthly tasks

+- by default display approaching weekly&monthly tasks.
+For instance in closest 2 days.

 - !!!
 BASE: add revolver tasks;